 The Power of Journaling

 Writing in a journal is not for everyone.
 But then again, neither is writing.
-For those of us who do like to write, journaling can be appealing.
-Of late, I have returned to the practice of free-hand writing in my notebook.
+For those of us who do like to write, journaling can be of appeal.
+Of late, I've returned to the practice of free-hand writing in a notebook.
 It’s been a hopscotch couple of years as the pandemic endures.
 Maybe because it’s … Continue reading The Power of Journaling

 Putting the Family in Memoir